-Watching Bayern Munich on Tuesday night at Old Trafford was a rare footballing treat.
+Watching Bayern Munich perform at Old Trafford was a rare footballing treat.
 The fluidity of movement, the crispness of the passing, the sweeper keeper are all key components which make the Pep Guardiola ethos as easy on the eye as any the game has seen, at least in the modern era.
 However, like many a famous catwalk model, despite the almost flawless appearance such a style can at times be fragile beneath the surface.
 For all their sharp passing and interchanging of positions Bayern struggled to break down David Moyes’ for once organised and defensively cohesive United side.

 In theory dominating possession increases the chance of winning as more chances should fall your way to stick the ball between the posts.
 The great caveat however lies when possession is used not as a weapon to beat the opposition but as a stick to fend them off.
 United may have finished against Bayern with just 26% possession – the lowest recorded by a home team in the Champions League this season – yet over the course of the 90 mins they created more clear goal scoring opportunities on the counter attack…that is if you class the ball falling to Danny Welbeck in front of goal as a goal scoring opportunity.